Budget Maldives. How to Save Money?

 I’d recommend you to take half-board (breakfast and lunch or dinner) and sometimes to go to cafes.
 In this case you’ll be able to compare and choose the best variant for you.

 One prefers active holidays, others like to lie in the sun.
-The second variant seems to be much cheaper, but in this case you won’t be able to enjoy a stunning beauty of Maldives to the fullest, because it’s not only about white beach, bright sun and turquoise-colored waters.
+The second option seems to be much cheaper, but in this case you won’t be able to enjoy a stunning beauty of Maldives to the fullest, because it’s not only about white beach, bright sun and turquoise-colored waters.

 The magnificent underwater world gives an unforgettable experience about Maldives!

-On the whole, the list of activities is almost the same on different islands.
+In general, the list of activities is almost the same on different islands.
 But does it mean that, for example, diving on one island is better than on another one?
 Actually yes, spots for snorkeling can be better on one island than in other.
 Each island and its surroundings are unique, so it’s hard to choose the best one.

 Let us consider the main activities on the islands: